 In addition to HR and HER2 status, a number of other things will factor into your choice of treatment:

-Hormonal treatment can make it harder to get pregnant or cause infertility.
+Hormonal treatment can be harmful to a fetus if the patient becomes pregnant.
 If you plan on starting a family or adding to your family, talk to your doctor about this before you start treatment.

-Cancer treatment will go more smoothly when you ask questions and communicate openly with your oncology team.
+Cancer treatment is likely to go more smoothly when you ask questions and communicate openly with your oncology team.